mangal-interactions/contribute/templates/README.md

 ~~~

 In all cases, the pairs of points are given as `[longitude, latitude]`.
 In the
-template, a polygon is represented as a *closed* object:
+template, a polygon is represented as a *closed* object, so the first and last
+point should be equal:

 ~~~csv
 geometry;coordinates